SA-Java-CCSW/CYBR8420ProjectGoCD/submissions/Project-Proposal.md

 7. The GoCD team will merge the request.

 ### Security History
-The software project uses [hackerone](https://hackerone.com/gocd/) to track security vulnerabilities.
+The software project uses [hackerone](https://hackerone.com/gocd/) to track security weaknesses.
 As of date, there are 40 security reports that have been posted and resolved.

+Since the software's main interface is a web application, most of the reported security weaknesses are known web application vulnerabilities; such as cross-site scripting or cross-site request forgery.

 ### Project Environment
 The software will be used in a hypothetical software development environment at the enterprise level using the continuous integration methodology.